saylordotorg/course_polsc432/Unit01.md

+---
+layout: default
+title: "POLSC432: Civil Liberties and Civil Rights"
+course_description: "An exploration of the evolving opinions and doctrines of the U.S. Supreme Court, with particular emphasis on the civil liberties and rights of individuals and groups.
+Examines specific case law, including post-September 11th detainees, the use of secret courts, same-sex marriage, immigration, and abortion."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: An Introduction to Civil Liberties and Civil Rights** <span id="1"></span>
 *This unit will serve as an introduction to the concept of civil